Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 At the end of the day, just like with any other software development pattern, its usefulness is entirely situational.
 However, it offers a good mental model for reasoning about non-determinism in code, which is relevant regardless of context.

 In this article we will look at what actually makes something pure or impure, why is that important to us, and how we can leverage that knowledge to write better software.
-I will show examples of where applying this principle lends to better design, as well scenarios where it doesn't.
+I will show examples of where applying this principle lends to better design, as well scenarios where it might not be as helpful.

 _Note: as usual, the code samples in this article are written in C#, but the main ideas apply to any language._

 ## Pure vs impure

 As I'm writing this in 2020, there is no doubt that most readers are already familiar with the concept of purity in programming.
-Nevertheless, let's go over it one more time to make sure we're on the same page.
+Nevertheless, let's go over it one more time to make sure we are on the same page.

 In essence, _pure code_ is code encapsulated within a function, whose **evaluation is influenced only by its parameters** and whose **evaluation influences only its returned value**.
 In other words, a pure function doesn't have any implicit arguments, doesn't depend on or interact with external state, and doesn't generate any observable _side-effects_.

-Conversely, a function which breaks at least one of those two rules is considered _impure_.
+Conversely, a function which breaks at least one of those two rules is called _impure_.
 To illustrate this, let's look at a very simple example:

 ```csharp
 public static bool IsFoodEdible(DateTimeOffset expiration) =>